anicolson/DeepXi/README.md

 **[`reslstm-1.0c`](https://github.com/anicolson/DeepXi/blob/master/run.sh) (there are issues with training this network currently)**

-**Each available model is trained using the [Deep Xi Training Set](https://ieee-dataport.org/open-access/deep-xi-training-set) (seperate models are trained on the DEMAND-Voice bank training set for the DEMAND-Voice bank test set results below).
+**Each available model is trained using the [Deep Xi dataset](https://ieee-dataport.org/open-access/deep-xi-dataset) (seperate models are trained on the DEMAND-Voice bank training set for the DEMAND-Voice bank test set results below).
 Please see [`run.sh`](https://github.com/anicolson/DeepXi/blob/master/run.sh) for more details about these networks.**

 <!--